AlKun25/banana-guesser/prd.md

-# Word Reveal Game - PRD
+# Banana Guesser - PRD

 ## Product Overview
 A competitive word-guessing game where users buy temporary access to reveal hidden words in AI-generated images, race to solve complete sentences, and earn money by creating challenges.